unicode-org/cldr-json/README.md

 JSON distribution of [CLDR](http://cldr.unicode.org/) locale data for internationalization

 It should be noted that XML (not JSON) is the "official" format for all CLDR data.
-The JSON data contained in the packages described is provided as a convenience for the development community, and is programatically generated from the corresponding XML, using the JSON conversion utility that is provided as part of the CLDR tooling (written in Java).
+The JSON data contained in the packages described [below](#package-organization) is provided as a convenience for the development community, and is programatically generated from the corresponding XML, using the JSON conversion utility that is provided as part of the CLDR tooling (written in Java).

 The data in these packages is intended to serve as a common reference point for most JavaScript packages.
 As such, this JSON data is generated using only data that has achieved